 24×36 $260 $375 $450 $550

 40×60 $400 $650 $875 $1000

-All prints are printed with archival K3 pigment inks, using the latest professional Epson 11880 printer.
+All prints are signed and printed with archival K3 pigment inks, using the latest professional Epson 11880 printer.
 These prints provide deeper hues, more detail and generally a presence that is not possible to achieve when viewing on a monitor.
 Every print is created by a professional and thoroughly inspected by me.
 The prints shipped to you meet the highest exhibition and presentation standards.

 What kind of printers do you use?

 I use the Epson 11880’s and genuine Ultrachrome inks.
 The inks will not fade for generations.
 It is rated to last 100 years.

 What kind of papers do you use?

 While I prefer to print my fine art landscape images on Hahnemuhle Photo Rag, I also offer Traditional Papers: Linen, Glossy and Luster.
 In addition, I also offer Hahnemuhle papers in Bayrta, Pearl, Bamboo, Photo Rag Bright White, Photo Rag, Sugar Cane, German Etching and Torchon.

 What is the largest paper size you can print?